bezzantsam/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+   Document object model.
+A virtual structure representing what will render in the browser in HTML.
+Javascript interacts with the dom as a representation of the nodes it is affecting.

 2. What is an event?

+   Any kind of interaction with the browser is an event.
+Each event is represented by an object that provides a lot of info about what happened and where.
+This is a part of a system that almost allows Javascript and the web to become self conscious and alive in a sense when combined with listeners.

 3. What is an event listener?
 4. Why would we convert a NodeList into an Array?
 5. What is a component?